British Accent Training for American Actors

 I'm Canadian, would this course be suitable for me?

-Many Candian actors can also speak with a General American accent.
+Many Canadian actors can also speak with a General American accent.
 The materials I use for this course specifically reference the sounds of General American.
 As long as you are comfortable with General American, this course should work well for you.